radiatingstar/radiatingstar.com/content/blog/transition-with-transform-cant-be-future-proof/index.md

 **Conclusion 2:** we can secure our websites for the eventuality the browsers drop support for -pre-transform first, but it breaks transitions today.

-## Case 3: both properties start to be supported unprefixed at the same time.
+## Case 3: both properties start to be supported unprefixed at the same time

 If betting on that eventuality we could just use the code at the beginning.